bueler/mg-glaciers/py/1D/README.md

 # mg-glaciers/py/1D

 Program `obstacle.py` solves a 1D obstacle problem on [0,1] for the Poisson equation, i.e. a classical obstacle problem, with default "ice-like" geometry.
-For now the available algorithms are
+For now the available solver algorithms are

   * sweeps of projected Gauss-Seidel (pGS) on the fine grid
   * slash-cycles of the Tai (2003) multilevel subset decomposition method using pGS as a smoother